Dammy8611/MORA/README.md

 - Add new commands in `lib/commands/` and register them in `lib/commands.json`.
 - Owner commands are restricted to numbers in `ownerNumbers` in `config.json`.
 - Supports hot-reloading of config and commands.
+- RPG features are under active development and may change frequently.

 ---